 The desktop PCs are used for development purposes and leveraged as jump hosts for remote workers as the current TU UK remote access does not provide for direct connectivity to Noddle development environments.

-Rather than rebuild the desktop PCs and expect the Noddle team to vacate Park Lane with both a PC and laptop a design decision has been made to replace users with both Laptop and PCs with a single developer grade laptop as will minimize the number of devices in the new office premise (1x TU UK and 1x Newcastle device).
+Rather than rebuild the desktop PCs and expect the Noddle team to vacate Park Lane with both a PC and laptop a design decision has been made to replace users with both Laptop and PCs with a single developer grade laptop as this will minimize the number of devices in the new office premise (1x TU UK and 1x Newcastle device).

 Microsoft Windows 8